mmondics/megabank-postgres/README.md

 # megabank-postgres
- Implementation of MegaBank that uses PostgreSQL rather than Db2
+Implementation of MegaBank that uses EDB PostgreSQL rather than Db2

+This branch requires that the EDB PostgreSQL operator is already deployed on the OpenShift cluster.

- ## Deploy with containerized PostgreSQL
+ ## Deploy with EDB

 1. Create a new project:
     ```